Back on My B.S.: Release and promotion

-Reception
+Critical reception

 Critical response to the album was mixed.
 According to Metacritic, the album scored a 60 out of 100, indicating "mixed or average reviews".
 Entertainment Weekly wrote an unfavorable review, saying, "All things considered, Busta should probably try including a little less B.S. the next time he comes back."
 Slant Magazine also wrote a negative review, stating that, "More often than not, Busta is content to recycle well-worn material, hoping that enough polish and guest-star participation will wick away the album's dusty content.
 They don't, leaving B.S. as nothing more than filler."
 The album was named the most "disappointing album" of 2009 by Hip-Hop news website HipHopDX.
 However XXL, a hip-hop magazine, gave the album a high rating of XL (4 out of five stars), stating that, "Bussa-Bus stays true to form, meshing the same witty concepts and dope production he has been known for his entire career."

 Commercial performance

-The album debuted at number five on the Billboard 200 with first-week sales of 59,000 copies.
+Back on My B.S. debuted at number five on the US Billboard 200 chart, selling 59,000 copies in its first week.
+This became Busta Rhymes' sixth US top-ten album.